Travel from Madrid to Gibraltar.

 Seville - La Línea de la Concepción

-There are only a few buses running from Seville to the Spanish border with Gibraltar.
+There are only a few buses every day running from Seville to the Spanish border with Gibraltar, operated by Comes.

-It takes typically 4 hours and costs 25€.
+It takes typically 4 hours and it costs 25€.

 Algeciras is very close to La Línea and very well connected by a regular bus.
 Therefore, travelling via Algeciras is an alternative that should be considered.